Increasing the Efficiency of Policy Learning for Autonomous Vehicles by Multi-Task Representation Learning: Background

-Auto-Encoders (AEs) are a type of generative neural networks with an encoder-decoder structure aiming to learn a compact and low-dimensional representation \(z\) for high-dimensional input data \(x\).
-Variational Auto-Encoders (VAEs) extend AEs by mapping input data to a distribution instead of a value.
+Auto-Encoder (AE) is a type of artificial neural network used in data embedding and reconstruction with an encoder-decoder structure aiming to learn a compact and low-dimensional representation \(z\) for high-dimensional input data \(x\).
+Variational Auto-Encoder (VAE) extends AE by mapping input data to a distribution instead of a value.
 To learn compact representations, the latent distribution is subjected to a prior \(p(z)\), typically a normalized Gaussian distribution.
-The latent representation is then learned by minimizing the objective function~\cite{kingma2013auto}